-Marketing is falling under a massive umbrella these days, and companies have many different options.
+Marketing is falling under a massive umbrella these days, and companies have many options.
 This part of your business plan allows you to clarify the specific methods you will use to generate leads and keep them until they are ready to buy.

-Accurately identify the channels you plan to use to reach your target audience.
+Accurately identify the channels you plan to used to reach your target audience.
 This can be primarily digital (email, social media, and content marketing), traditional offline (networking, participation, and participation in local events) or a combination of both.

 Once you’ve learned how to implement marketing in your insurance agency, here are Easy to Start Online Business Ideas for Aspiring Entrepreneurs